elis0s0ma/Monet/README.md

 # Monet

-SeuratFunctional contains a few handy functions to perform specific tasks on a Seurat Object.
+Monet contains a few handy functions to perform specific tasks on a Seurat Object.
 It was specifically created for the UniTO Programming exam. :)